diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

 Redux can be described in three fundamental principles:

  - **Single source of truth**  - The state of your whole application is stored in a single store.
- - **State is read-only** - The only way to change the state is to emit an action, an object describing what happened.
+ - **State is read-only** - The only way to change the state is to emit an action (only through a Redux action), an object describing what happened.
  - **Changes are made with pure functions** - To specify how the Redux state is transformed by actions, you write reducers as pure functions .
+(Reducer is a function that manages the store).